Lottery winner or disaster victim. What are the odds?

 We get car insurance, or are made to, in case of a car accident.
 Many of us have health insurance to financially protect ourselves or even so we can get treatment if we are sick or hurt.
 We get medical and physical checkups, even though most times nothing is wrong.
 Some people purchase trip insurance for their vacations.

 There are lots of people who purchase lottery tickets.
 What are the odds of winning the lottery versus the odds of a disaster striking near your home?
 I think we all agree that an extra $100 in lottery tickets doesn’t increase our odds of winning the lottery all that much and can say $100 spent on disaster preparedness is the wiser choice.

 When you put together a kit for an emergency consider storing it in a shed or even a neighbor’s house.
 If your house burns down, it won’t help much if your kit was in the house.
 If you store it in your house a go-bag should be easy to grab on the way out the door, not buried in the back of some forgotten closet.

 What is an emergency kit?

-- 72 hour kit – Contains supplies to get by on your own for 3 days.
-They tends to be stored in a large tote box and has supplies for multiple people.
+- 96-hour kit – Contains supplies to get by on your own for 4 days.
+They tend to be stored in a large tote box and has supplies for multiple people.
 It likely will have supplies to deal with making your dwelling safer that other portable kits won’t have.

-- Go-Bag – A portable version of the 72 hour kit.
-These tend to be one bag per person but some go-bags have 3 day supplies for 2 or even 4 people.
+- Go-Bag – A portable version of the 96-hour kit.
+These tend to be one bag per person, but some go-bags have 4-day supplies for 2 or even 4 people.
 Contents fit in a book-bag sized container

 - EDC – Every Day Carry.
 Collection of tools that fit in a smaller pouch or purse.